MettGyver/TwitchBox/README.md

 ### Prepare your output file & launch.

 1. You need to include an <div> called "twitchbox" into your file.
-(I will try to simplify that later)
+(I will try to simplify that later :yum:)
   ```
   <div id="twitchbox"></div>
   ```